jblotus/explosivewebsprogramming/source/_posts/2011-08-27-understanding-filters-in-lithium-php.md

   <pre class="brush:shell">'Before Execution, modifying params'
 'After Execution'
 'Symfony2 BOOOOOOOOOM!!!'</pre>
   Wow.
 This is some cool stuff.
 Think about what we just did.
-We modified the arguments that get passed into our filterable method&#8217;s closure.
+We modified the arguments that get passed into our filterable method's closure.
 Think of the power and flexibility that gives you.
 This replaces the need to have the model level and controller level

   <a title="Callbacks in CakePHP" href="http://book.cakephp.org/view/984/Callbacks">callbacks that we have in CakePHP</a> (which you can still create by the way, simply apply a filter in the classes  <em>_init()</em> method).
-Now we only define callbacks where we need them and we don&#8217;t always have to open up our classes to modify them.
+Now we only define callbacks where we need them and we don't always have to open up our classes to modify them.
 </p>